vbhat1976/terraform-workshop/exercises/07/README.md

   17: resource "aws_s3_bucket_object" "a_resource_that_will_fail" {
 ```

 Where is this error actually coming from?
 In this case, it's the AWS S3 API.
-It's trying to put an
+It's trying to put an object to a bucket that
-object to a bucket that doesn't exist.
-Terraform is making the related API call to try and create the
+doesn't exist.
+Terraform is making the related API call to try and create the object, but AWS can't do it because the bucket
-object, but AWS can't do it, so we get this error passed back to us.
+in which we're trying to put the object either doesn't exist or we don't own it, so we get this error passed back to us.

 One other thing worth noting: did it all fail?